hpsaturn/espnow-joystick/README.md

 More info in the `m5unified-joystick` example.
 A little demo of this feature here:

 [![ESPNow Joystick multiple receiver demo](https://github-production-user-asset-6210df.s3.amazonaws.com/423856/282314318-c4a59c87-6d21-4183-ac82-f89c8e1bc470.jpg)](https://youtu.be/FcnYnp4PD0Y)

-You can catch the macaddress enabling the debug mode with `joystick.init(true)` on the setup.

 ## Examples